 Ann is the owner of LEC and has been working in the consulting field since 1987 upon her graduation from Texas A&M University with a Bachelor of Science degree in Landscape Architecture.
 As the Director of Ecological Services, she oversees the company operations while managing the Wakefield Office.

 Ann is adept at consulting with project team members regarding project design and regulatory implications; assessing land use impacts to wetlands, wildlife, and endangered species; and effectively managing projects to obtain required permits in a timely manner.
-Ann has provided expert testimony for Middlesex and Norfolk Superior Courts, the DEP Adjudicatory Process, and the Massachusetts Department of Housing and Community Development Housing Appeals Committee.
+Ann has provided expert testimony for Middlesex and Norfolk Superior Courts, the DEP Adjudicatory Process, the Massachusetts Department of Housing and Community Development Housing Appeals Committee, and the MA Appellate Tax Board.

-She has also lectured and instructed seminars on Wetlands, Rare Species, and Planning and permitting for the Massachusetts Continuing Legal Education (MCLE), Boston Bar Association (BBA), Rhode Island Real Estate Board, Association of Massachusetts Wetland Scientists (AMWS), and Massachusetts Association of Conservation Commissions (MACC).
+She has also lectured and instructed seminars on Wetlands, Riverfront Area, Rare Species, Erosion & Sediment Control, Peer Review, and Planning and Permitting for the Massachusetts Continuing Legal Education (MCLE), Boston Bar Association (BBA), Rhode Island Real Estate Board, Association of Massachusetts Wetland Scientists (AMWS), and Massachusetts Association of Conservation Commissions (MACC).
+Ann served on the Board of Directors for AMWS from 2001-2005 and has been a member of the Women's Presidents Organization since 2010.

 Mark joined LEC in 2001 and since has been devoted to conducting ecosystem evaluations, wetland boundary determinations, riverfront studies, wildlife habitat evaluations, and preparing environmental permit applications for clients in the private and public sector.
 His responsibilities also include management and supervision of the Plymouth Office.
 His work in the private sector includes providing professional consulting services to several Conservation Commissions throughout Massachusetts.
 Private clients include real estate developers and builders, and numerous engineering and surveying firms.
 Mark has built a network of long-term clients by demonstrating skill in managing and guiding complex projects through the environmental permitting processes while balancing the interests of clients and regulatory authorities.